 The course is taught in "flipped classroom" mode.
 Students are expected to master most of the material using the online resources.
 There will be short lectures in class, but most of our classroom time will be devoted to discussion and demonstrations and competitions.
 Although the bulk of the material is available online, attendance in class sessions is mandatory.
 Classes will be held in Room 200-002 Wednesdays from 4:30 pm to 6:20 or so.

 All work in the course must be done in teams; and, except in extreme circumstances, all team members receive the same grade.
-Grades for the course are based on (1) weekly assignments, (2) weekly competitions, (3) a midterm report, and (4) a final report.
+Grades for the course are based on (1) weekly assignments, (2) a midterm report, (3) a final report, and performance in weekly competitions, Arena, and a final competition.
 The majority of the assignments concern the development of a functioning general game playing program.
 Your program does not need to win competitions to receive a perfect grade; however, it must function correctly and illustrate the lessons of the course.
 That said, there will be extra credit for notable performance in competitions and in Arena.
 People who take CS227B immerse themselves in the course and do good work; and, with occasional exceptions, most receive high grades.

 Comments and complaints to email@example.com.